lexingxie/cmLab/content/post/ai4good_workshop_2025.md

 <br/>

 The Workshop was opened by Prof Tony Hosking, Director of School of Computing at the ANU.
-He emphasized that
+He shared with the 50+ participants that all of the grand challenges posted by the Computing Research Association in 2025 are related to AI.

 #### **Workshop Highlights**